 For two and a half hours we walked the sad animal; taking care to go down streets without children or other pets as best we could.
 Once back in the cottage, my son wanted to get the dog back in the kennel straight away, but I insisted we keep him out a bit as a reward.
 Nervously petting the dog’s ears down and continuously talking sweet, I was able to calm the shep and eventually he laid down putting his head on my lap.

 What started out as a difficult day for an estranged mom, one who has all but lost a precious child twice, turned out to be affirming.
-I may have been less (much less) than a good mom during my post divorce years as I floundered about with half a mind, but since those days I’ve always answered the call.
+I was less than a good mom during my post divorce years as I floundered about with half a mind, but since those days I’ve always answered the call.
 “Hey mom….I have a little problem…” calls, which are generally the only kind I get these days– but I figure if I keep “being there” some love will come my way.

 On this day I was a super mom– a dog whisperer.